seantan02/lumaa-spring-2025-swe/README.md

 # Project README

+*Let's build Lumaa together!*

 ## Video Demo
 - link: https://drive.google.com/file/d/1VlDoFqvb4Um1Xb7EwXZOPtX8UttnNJiT/view?usp=sharing

 ## Time Spent on Development

 - **Backend**: 2.5 hours.
 The main focus was on proper TypeScript typing, integrating ORM, working with tokens, and Docker setup.
-  - *Note*: - There's no services and controllers as I kept the backend as minimal as possibles so that there's not too many folders and files to take care of, which is one of my previous mentor's value - Simplicity.
+  - *Note*: - There's no services and controllers as I kept the backend as minimal as possibles so that there's not too many folders and files to take care of, which is one of my previous mentor's values - Simplicity.
             - 4 files in total ONLY to have this running ready to go.
             - Minimal helped from AI, mostly from experience
 - **Frontend**: around 45 minutes.
 The main focus was on implementing Bootstrap and ensuring proper TypeScript typing.